sporksmith/jimnewsome-net/source/projects/index.md

 [Doc Brown's mind-reading helmet](images/doc-brown-thinking-cap-back-to-the-future.jpg), originally for a group Halloween costume.
 I designed and integrated the pulsing LED system, (with pulse rate controllable by a potentiometer), using an Arduino.
-Also helped with the structural design.

-* Can be seen in action as "time projection helmet" in the short film, [Sleeptalkers](http://www.youtube.com/watch?v=1FhZdwLL6iI&t=1m)
+* See used as "time projection helmet" in the short film: [Sleeptalkers](http://www.youtube.com/watch?v=1FhZdwLL6iI&t=1m).

 Technologies: